affinidi/affinidi-react-auth/README.md

 {error && <><h2>error</h2>{error}</>}
 ```
-7. Sample `App.js` looks like [here](https://github.com/kamarthiparamesh/affinidi-react-auth/blob/main/playground/client-app/src/App.js)
+You can find a sample `App.js` [here](https://github.com/kamarthiparamesh/affinidi-react-auth/blob/main/playground/client-app/src/App.js).

-8. Run the application again using `npm start`, this time you should see the Affinidi Login button. we are going to create backend in next steps
+6. Restart your application using `npm start`.
+This time, you should see the Affinidi Login button.

-## Create Express Server
+## Create an Express Server

-Now follow the below steps to create basic express server application
+Now, let's create a basic Express server for your backend API:

-1. Create a folder `server-app` and change to that directory
+1. Create a folder named `server-app` and navigate to it:
 ```
 mkdir server-app
 cd server-app
 ```
-2. Init the project by creating a package.json file using below npm command
+2. Initialize the project by creating a `package.json` file:
 ```
 npm init -y
 ```
+You can find a sample package.json [here](https://github.com/kamarthiparamesh/affinidi-react-auth/blob/main/playground/server-app/package.json).

-3. Install the packages like express (for creating a server), dotenv(for creating environment variables from .env file) and nodemon(for automatic re-running)
+3. Install the required packages: `express` for creating the server, `dotenv` for managing environment variables, and `nodemon` for automatic reloading:
 ```
 npm install express dotenv nodemon
 ```
-4. Create a file with name `index.js` and add below basic express server setup
+4. Create an `index.js` file and set up a basic Express server:
 ```
 var express = require('express');
 require('dotenv').config()